chrisranderson/Empathy/README.md

 Ideas / game plan
 --------
+- Simulate Alzheimer's, color blindness, other accesibility issues
-- Use canvas to capture an entire page, manipulate the image and place it exactly in the same place
+- For color blindness, use canvas to capture an entire page, manipulate the image and place it exactly in the same place